 Perinatal Health

-Perinatal health ensures mothers and birthing parents are healthy and their children have the best start possible.
+Perinatal health ensures mothers and parents are healthy, so their children have the best start possible.
 Research shows that healthy moms are more likely to raise healthy babies.
 Access to prenatal and postpartum health care is vital to ensuring we are giving our youngest children opportunities to succeed.
 Unfortunately, the United States has the highest maternal mortality rate among developed countries, and racial disparities plague the health care system for Black and Brown women.
-Thriving PA is working to ensure all women and birthing parents have access to the health resources they need to give birth to and raise their children.
+Thriving PA is working to ensure all women and parents have access to the health resources they need to give birth to and raise their children.

 Policy Priorities